Guide to Custom Telemedicine in Acute Care

 ScienceSoft's Customers Say

-We engaged ScienceSoft to build an Android telehealth app for various medical specialties that complements our web-based platform for patients.
+We engaged ScienceSoft to build an Android app that complements our web-based platform for our patients.
 They advised and successfully lead the way from end to end through the technical challenges and considerations with development of the app.
 We have also engaged them to introduce a few enhancements to the app and would certainly consider ScienceSoft as a technology partner in further software development initiatives.

-ScienceSoft is a US-headquartered IT consulting and software development vendor with 33 years of experience.
+ScienceSoft is a US-headquartered IT consulting and software development vendor with 34 years of experience.
 Holding ISO 13485 certification, ScienceSoft advises on and develops robust telemedicine software for acute care according to regulations of the FDA and the Council of the European Union.
+Feel free to contact us and get more details about acute care telehealth solution development.